RDA BGLAP Region

 Local workers - Method of travel to work - All industries

-Within RDA BGLAP Region, there is a lower proportion of local workers using public transport to get to work than South Australia.
+Within RDA BGLAP Region, there is a lower proportion of local All industries workers using public transport to get to work than the South Australia workforce.

 This data reveals the main modes of transport used by local workers in a particular industry to get to work.
 Workforce transport data for RDA BGLAP Region is very useful in transport planning as it informs decision-makers about the effectiveness and availability of public transport.